Harmony with TypeScript

 Conclusion

-As Douglas Crockford said “Microsoft’s TypeScript may be the best of the many JavaScript front ends”.
-As for now that’s maybe the best way to start with ECMAScript Harmony.
-However, perspectives of TypeScript are not all that “serene”.
-At the moment we have an early experimental release of TypeScript, which is meant to give developers a preview of what’s to come.
-It doesn’t look that raw as Dart, but still may be risky to use on the projects.
-Besides, currently TypeScript based on ECMAScript 6 proposals.
-The specification may change dramatically before ECMAScript 6 gets finalized.
-What will happen then to TypeScript?
-Microsoft will have to decide either they stick to ECMAScript 6 or stay compatible to their current specification.
-That all brings too much of ambiguity on foreseeable future of TypeScript.
-But, nevertheless, TypeScript is definitely worth of keeping up with.
+As Douglas Crockford said, “Microsoft’s TypeScript may be the best of the many JavaScript front ends.”
+For now, it’s probably the best way to start using ECMAScript Harmony.
+That said, TypeScript’s future isn’t entirely certain.
+This is an early experimental release meant to give developers a preview of what’s to come.
+It doesn’t look as raw as Dart, but it’s still risky to use on production projects.
+TypeScript is based on ECMAScript 6 proposals, and the spec could change significantly before ECMAScript 6 is finalized.
+When that happens, Microsoft will have to decide whether to track the spec or stay compatible with their current implementation.
+That ambiguity makes it hard to plan around.
+But TypeScript is definitely worth keeping up with.